calvincchan/calvincchan/README.md

-Hello, I am Calvin Chan.
+Hello, I am Calvin C. Chan.
 This git maintains my latest resume and demo projects for evaluation purpose.
-Please check them out and you are welcome to contact me at [my email](hello@calvin-c.com).
+Please check them out and you are welcome to contact me at hello@calvin-c.com.

 Resume:
 - [Latest Resume (2023-Feb)](./Resume-Calvin-Chun-yu-Chan-202302.pdf)